 This is by far and away the most important thing to learn when pulling off a good Irish impression.
 Vocab is paramount and I don't mean begorrah and diddly-eye.
 Irish people have a whole different dictionary.

-One of the most obvious is the Irish people's use of the word “grand”.
-The question "How are you?" is generally answered with "Grand, thanks" which doesn't mean $1,000 or a big piano it does in fact me "fine".
+One of the most obvious is the Irish peoples' use of the word “grand.”
+The question "How are you?" is generally answered with "Grand, thanks," which doesn't mean $1,000 or a big piano, it means "fine".

 Here's some other examples -

-Cheers - Although this is a drinking toast it is also a aloha-like multi-purpose word which can mean hello, goodbye and thank you.
+"Cheers" - Although this is a drinking toast it is also an aloha-like multi-purpose word that can mean hello, goodbye and thank you.

 Chips = French fries

 Crisps = chips

 Biscuits = cookies

 It's impossible to say what an Irish person sounds like as there are 32 different accents and dialects to boot in this small country.
 Although there are only 4.5 million people in the Emerald Isle the variety of accents is baffling.
 The most obvious difference is that between Northern Irish people (think Gerry Adams) and southern (think Bono).

 The Irish generally make fun of how the Americans elongate their vowels in the same manner that Americans usually make fun of Texans.